camunda/camunda-docs-manual/content/update/minor/723-to-724/_index.md

 # Docker Base Image Update

-The Docker base image has been updated from Alpine Linux 3.18 to Alpine Linux 3.22 due to Alpine 3.18 reaching end of life.
-This security-focused update maintains compatibility while providing essential patches.
+The Docker base image has been updated from Alpine Linux 3.18 to Alpine Linux 3.22.

 #### Migration Steps

-For standard Docker image usage, **no action is required** beyond pulling the 7.21.12 image.
+For standard Docker image usage, **no action is required** beyond pulling the 7.24.0 image.

 For custom Docker configurations:

 1. **Assess Custom Code**: Review any Alpine-specific customizations for version 3.22 compatibility
-2. **Update Dependencies**: Check that additional packages you install are available in Alpine 3.22
+2. **Update Dependencies**: Check that the additional packages you install are available in Alpine 3.22
 3. **Rebuild Custom Images**: Update Dockerfiles that extend the Camunda base image
 4. **Test Migration**: Verify functionality after updating to the new base image